LekoArts/gatsby-themes/themes/gatsby-theme-jodie/README.md

     </a>
 </p>

 Image-heavy photography portfolio with colorful accents & customizable pages.
-Includes adaptive image grids powered by CSS grid and
+Includes adaptive image grids powered by CSS grid and automatic image integration into projects.

 [![Live Preview](https://img.lekoarts.de/gatsby/preview.svg)](https://jodie.lekoarts.de)

 Read the [Source Code](https://github.com/LekoArts/gatsby-starter-portfolio-jodie).

-Also be sure to checkout other [Free & Open Source Gatsby Themes](https://themes.lekoarts.de)
+Also, be sure to checkout other [Free & Open Source Gatsby Themes](https://themes.lekoarts.de)

 ## Features

+- MDX
+- Theme UI-based theming
+- Create a project by creating an MDX file and dropping the images into the same folder
-- TODO
+- Extensible custom pages
+- Define colors for each page and the sidebar & content will adapt while maintaining WCAG 2 AA contrast ratios

 ## Installation